10 Steps to Help You Get a Great Night’s Sleep

 for the previous few weeks (or months).

-Thus, you really begin each and every day with little less mental clarity and metabolic health than
+Thus, you really begin each and every day with a little less mental clarity and metabolic health than

 you did the day before.